DanyelleH/PathoMap/README.md

 ## Features

 	1. Access Disease information by searching Disease name
+		- need to improve backend to account for variable input ( ex.
+Alzheimer vs Alzheimers vs Alzheimer's)

-	2. Symtom analysis from users plain text query, returning a ranked list of Differentials ( In Progress)
+	2. Symptom analysis from users plain text query, returning a ranked list of Differentials

 	3. Ability to store readings for quick access later.
+		- working on implementation of re-accessing symptom searched

 ### Installation :
 Create a venv running Python@3.12 or older to avoid errors running scispacy

 ```python
 # if Python 3.11 not available, install it
 	brew install python@3.11